ADMIN3701/Calculator/README.md

 # Calculator
-the simole calculator on python with graphics interface
+the simle calculator on python with graphics interface